 The evidence is compelling: ConnecTel generates leads and improves advertising effectiveness.
 Read how adding ConnecTel to their marketing mix has paid off for these realtors:

 With her background in Internet marketing, Claudia knows all about powerful marketing technologies.
 And that’s what she immediately recognized in ConnecTel.
 “ConnecTel has more than tripled my calls!
 Plus now, the calls never get lost.
 And the instant alerts are wonderful.”

 “I hope other realtors never find out about it!” says Albin.
 Since he began using ConnecTel, the calls and deals have been rolling in.
 “Before ConnecTel, I wasn’t getting any calls.
 Now I get 1-2 hot leads a day I wouldn’t have otherwise gotten.”
 Moreover, each month Albin closes two deals he never would have landed if it weren’t for ConnecTel.

-Since Spotlight Single Property Websites launched one month ago, thousands of Preview websites have been created and hundreds of websites have been activated!
-See what all the fuss is about – create your own preview website today.
+Since Spotlight Single Property Websites launched one month ago, thousands of Preview websites have been created and hundreds of websites have been activated.

 And to make it easier for you to try Spotlight, we are now offering every iHOUSE account one FREE Spotlight website activation with a basic $9.98 web start-up fee.
 This promotion is for existing iHOUSE website customers and runs through December 31, 2006.
 Only one FREE Spotlight website per account.
 Just enter in the promotion code SPT200 when purchasing your Spotlight website activation, and we’ll take care of the rest.